COSC3020/theoretical-sorting-ross223/README.md

 algorithm would change the world of sorting forever, but more than likely they will fail, proving that the algorithm does not have time complexity of O(n) and the researcher is incorrect in their assesment.

+## Sources

+I read over Keifer Buss and Greg Saul's exercises for some ideas